Inside the minds of the teenage jihadi brides who fled Britain to join Isis

 Begum and her two Bethnal Green school friends Kadiza Sultana, then 16, and Amira Abase, 15, had spoken online with another British jihadi teenager, Aqsa Mahmood who was a prominent propagandist for the group.

-On Twitter, Mahmood described the joys of being a wife to would-be recruits: 'Only after becoming the wife of a Mujahid do you realise why there is so much reward in this action,' she wrote.
+On Twitter, Mahmood described the joys of being a wife to would-be recruits: "Only after becoming the wife of a Mujahid do you realise why there is so much reward in this action," she wrote.

-Others, Vale says, travelled simply for a sense of 'sisterhood'.
+Others, Vale says, travelled simply for a sense of "sisterhood".
 "They said they were entering a new family, for marriage or to raise a child and to grow up themselves in what they saw to be an ideologically legitimate Islamic state."

 US academic Mia Bloom, author of Bombshell: the Many Faces of Women and Terrorism and the forthcoming Veiled Threats: Women and Jihad, likens the Isis use of social media platforms like Twitter, Tumblr, Telegram, and Kik to that of paedophiles grooming children.
 Recruiters proved highly skilled at using the internet to disseminate propaganda, showering women with offers of friendship and belonging.

 Others were incited by bloodshed.
 Zahra Halane, who fled Manchester with her 16-year-old twin, Salma, posted on Twitter about her frustration at not being allowed to commit violence after arriving in Syria.
-"Maybe one day soon, it might just happen… which I cannot wait for", she wrote.
+"Maybe one day soon, it might just happen … which I cannot wait for", she wrote.

 Bloom explains that female Isis recruits were persuaded joining the group would be an adventure – the chance to become a "founding mother" of a divinely driven utopia.
 "They are led to believe that all worldly pursuits pale into insignificance compared with serving the Isis jihad", she says.